← Back to all apps

 currencystring

 The ISO 4217 currency code for displaying prices in uppercase.
-Use the user country code to select the most relevant currency
+Only fill this field if the user explicitly mentions the desired currency.

 Default: USD